nhighstakes-cloud/SS-Faraday-Phase-11/README.md

 - [ ] **Vacuum Calibration:** Achieving 10⁻⁹ Torr baseline for the resonance chamber.
 - [ ] **Transducer Array:** Integration of the 963Hz frequency emitters.
 - [ ] **First Light:** Physical verification of the Casimir-Neutralization effect.

+### ## 📈 Statistical Validation:

+•List the 1,000,000 trials.

+•List the 100% Stability Rate.

+•Note that the 963Hz resonance resolves to the Tesla 9.